 - Sugars

-In order to do the carnivore diet properly, you need to follow a nose-to-tail approach.
-This means that you are including organ meats in your diet to ensure that you are getting adequate vitamins and minerals.
+One very important thing to remember is that in order to do the carnivore diet properly, and ensure you get enough essential nutrients you need to include organ meats in your diet.
 If you don't include organ meats you could become deficient in various vitamins and minerals.
-And in extreme cases even develop problems like vitamin C deficiency or scurvy.
 As I mentioned before, the carnivore diet is an extreme elimination diet so it needs to be approached with caution.

-You also want to ensure that the meat and fish you are eating are naturally raised.
+Ideally, you also want to ensure that the meat and fish you are eating are naturally raised.
 This means pasture raised meats (ie. grass fed and grass finished beef) and wild fish.
-Because of this, the carnivore diet can be rather expensive to do and not everyone could afford to do it properly.
-If you are not familiar with the differences between naturally raised meat and factory farmed meats I've written about it before in my post The Biggest Mistake You Can Make On The Paleo Diet.
+Because of this, the carnivore diet can be rather expensive to do and not everyone can afford to do it properly.

 Carnivore diet shopping list: